SKA-Neftyanik

 SKA-Neftyanik (СКА-Нефтяник) is a professional bandy club from Khabarovsk, Russia, established in 1947.
 It plays in the Russian Bandy Super League, the top division of Russian bandy.
 The club colours are yellow, red and black.

 History

 The team was founded in 1947 and was known under the abbreviations ODO (Okruzhnoy Dom Ofitserov), SKVO (Sportivnyi Klub Voennogo Okruga) and eventually SKA (Sportivnyi Klub Armii).
 In 1999, after Neftyanik had qualified for the highest division, the two clubs merged to become SKA-Neftyanik.
 SKA played in the elite division of Soviet bandy ever since 1954.

 Since the 2013–14 season the team plays at the indoor arena, Arena Yerofey.
 In the 2016–17 season the club became Russian champion for the first time.
 The club colours are red, yellow and black.

+Latest season

+In the 2025-26 season, SKA-Neftyanik performed well, only losing 2 games total and finishing 1st in the leaderboard.
+Despite this, they lost the champion title to Dynamo Moscow in a heated at-home finale game that finished 6:8.
+SKA-Neftyanik had 2 of the 4th best performing players, them being Vladimir Kalanchin (2nd) and Tuomas Määttä (4th).
+Their main goalkeeper, Grigory Lapin was on the field for 26 matches, spending an average of 84 minutes per game on the field.
+Despite managing to keep most of the team intact for the 2026-27 season, they had to end a contract with an important player, Alexander Yegorychev.